JacobTStrong/mr-robogers-project/README.md

 ## Description

 For my third independent project at Epicodus, I was instructed to create a web application that takes a user-inputted number and returns an array of numbers ranging from 0 to the user-inputted number.
-I know what you're thinking ~ooooooo how bland, Jacob~.
+I know you're thinking "ooooooo how bland, Jacob."
 I SCOFF!
 This application doesn't just return an array.
 No, no, no...
 It returns a ROBOT MR. ROGERS-THEMED array.
 We're combining the classics here, people.
 It's got beeps.
 It's got boops.
 And it's got one simple question...
 Won't you be my neighbor?

 ## Installation and Setup